By Sentencing Attorney Thomas Gallagher

 - Stay of Adjudication (guilty-plea offered but not accepted by judge, with conditions)

 - A Stay of Imposition of Felony Sentence

 - Stay of Execution of Sentence (after imposition)

 - Executed Sentence (for felonies, accompanied by a Commitment Order to Minnesota Department of Corrections, or United States Bureau of Prisons)

 Probation vs. Executed Felony Sentence

-Strictly speaking, “probation” narrowly means the defendant was convicted of a crime but either imposition or execution of sentence was stayed, upon various conditions.
-If the conditions are all met, at the end of the period of the stay the defendant is then discharged from court jurisdiction.
+Strictly speaking, “probation” narrowly means the defendant was convicted of a crime; but the judge stayed imposition or execution of sentence, upon various conditions.
+If the conditions are all met; when the stay expires the defendant is then discharged from court jurisdiction.

 Probation vs. a conditional disposition

-Sometimes we misuse the term “probation” to broadly mean any conditional disposition where something worse will happen to the defendant if he or she fails to meet all conditions.
+Sometimes we misuse the term “probation” to broadly mean any conditional disposition where something bad will happen to the defendant if she fails to meet all conditions.
 This could apply to any of the dispositions listed above, other than outright dismissal (or acquittal).